thysultan/stylis/plugins/atomic/README.md

 # atomics

-creates atomic css by taking an input such as
+stylis plugin to create atomic css by taking an input such as

 ```css
 a {